-Alexandria has been pro-active in controlling pollution in stormwater runoff (classified as "nonpoint source pollution"by the Federal EPA) for many years.
-Our Soil Erosion and Sediment Control Ordinance actually predates the Virginia law and regulations.
+Alexandria has been pro-active in controlling pollution in stormwater runoff for many years.
+The City’s Soil Erosion and Sediment Control Ordinance actually predates Virginia law and regulations.

-Article XIII of the City Zoning Ordinance contains the provisions of both the Virginia Chesapeake Bay Preservation Act and the Virginia Stormwater Management Act, making our developer best management practices (BMP)* program one of the most rigorous ones in the state.
+Article XIII of the City Zoning Ordinance contains the provisions of both the Virginia Chesapeake Bay Preservation Act and the Virginia Stormwater Management Act, making the City’s developer best management practices (BMP)* program one of the most rigorous ones in the state.
 Over 1,000 acres of the City have been placed under developer-constructed BMP control since the ordinance was passed in 1992.
-In addition, the City staff has worked with developers to route the runoff of over 1,000 acres of previously developed properties through regional retrofit BMPs under our "Targets of Opportunity" program.
-Our staff estimates that these facilities are probably meeting the "Urban Retrofit" pollution reductions targets for the entire Virginia Shenandoah-Potomac Nutrient Reduction Strategy.
+In addition, City staff has worked with developers to route the runoff of over 1,000 acres of previously developed properties through regional retrofit BMPs under our "Targets of Opportunity" program.
+Our staff estimates that these facilities likely meet the "Urban Retrofit" pollution reduction targets for the entire Virginia Shenandoah-Potomac Nutrient Reduction Strategy.
 The over 2,000 acres of BMP coverage (including approximately 1,150 acres of impervious surfaces) under these two programs is more than 20 percent of the total land area within the City.
-The staff has not been able to find another locality in the U.S. with this level of stormwater quality control.

 Alexandria has also taken the lead in Northern Virginia in the development and employment of BMPs, which meet the needs of the "Ultra-Urban Environment" (a term that was coined by our staff in 1991).
-For several years, our Alexandria Supplement to the Northern Virginia BMP Handbook was the only reference available on treating stormwater pollution in heavily built-up areas, and we have sold hundreds of copies to jurisdictions all over the U.S. and as far distant as Australia and New Zealand.
+For several years, the City’s Alexandria Supplement to the Northern Virginia BMP Handbook was the only reference available on treating stormwater pollution in heavily built-up areas, and the City has sold hundreds of copies to jurisdictions all over the U.S. and as far distant as Australia and New Zealand.
 Of the approximately 500 BMPs installed within the City, most are either intermittent sand filters or bioretention filters.
-Our staff was pleased to write the design criteria for these facilities, which will be contained in the new Virginia Stormwater Management Manual.

-The Alexandria Sanitation Authority (ASA) has also taken a proactive position in the reduction of nutrients reaching the Potomac from point sources.
-ASA is currently under construction on a five-year rehabilitation of their wastewater treatment plant that will incorporate state-of-the-art biological nutrient removal (BNR) of nitrogen compounds, elevating the entire plant to the upper limits of current technology.
+Alexandria Renew Enterprises (AlexRenew), formerly Alexandria Sanitation Authority, has also taken a proactive position in the reduction of nutrients reaching the Potomac from point sources.
+AlexRenew is currently under construction on a five-year rehabilitation of their wastewater treatment plant that will incorporate state-of-the-art biological nutrient removal (BNR) of nitrogen compounds, elevating the entire plant to the upper limits of current technology.

-In summary, Alexandria and ASA have gone well "beyond compliance" with their programs to protect the Chesapeake Bay and its tributaries in or adjacent to the City.
+In summary, Alexandria and AlexRenew have gone well beyond compliance with their programs to protect the Chesapeake Bay and its tributaries in or adjacent to the City.
 The Federal/Multi-State Chesapeake Bay Program recognized the City's efforts by the award of a 1997 Community Innovation Award for the "Targets of Opportunity" Program.

 * A term used to describe measures to prevent or remove pollution from stormwater runoff.
 Facilities to remove pollution from runoff, such as wet ponds, detention facilities, infiltration facilities, sand filters, and "bioretention facilities" are known as "structural BMPs."

 Stormwater near your home or business does not have to be an environmental hazard.
-The best way to help keep our streams, the Potomac River and the Chesapeake Bay clean is to not let water get polluted in the first place.
+The best way to help keep local streams, the Potomac River and the Chesapeake Bay clean is to prevent pollution before it starts.
 Pollution prevention is critical to the improvement of water quality in our streams.
-Simple changes to our daily activities at home and at work will help improve the water quality for future generations.
+Simple changes to daily activities at home and at work will help improve water quality for future generations.

 Pass the pollution prevention message along and let others know how they can make a difference.
 HELP KEEP ALEXANDRIA BEAUTIFUL!